 Report two performance rates for this metric at each reporting period as per Dual Reporting Rates: Reporting Business Logic.

-Numerator: Individuals from the denominator who had at least two prescription drug claims for the specified high cost pharmaceutical medications and have a PDC of at least 0.8 for the specified high cost pharmaceutical medications

 Create Numerator:

-For the individuals in the denominator, calculate the PDC for each individual according to the following methods:
+For each high cost pharmaceutical in the denominator, calculate the PDC according to the following methods:

-Determine the individual’s PDC Period.
+Determine the medication’s PDC Period.

 For medications infused by a healthcare professional, if the order is held, this should be interpreted as the end of therapy for the patient.
 If the patient restarts the medication, the date of the restart can be considered the index prescription date.

-Within the PDC Period, count the days the individual was covered by at least one drug in the specified high cost pharmaceutical medications class based on the prescription drug claim service date and days of supply.
+Within the PDC Period, count the days the individual was covered by that high cost pharmaceutical based on the prescription drug claim service date and days of supply.

-Calculate the number of days covered by the specified high cost pharmaceutical medications therapy per individual.
+Calculate the number of days covered by the specified high cost pharmaceutical.

 Assume patients start taking the medication the day after they received the medication.
 At the latest, high cost medications should be filled on the day when patients are taking the last pill in order to assure compliance.